 With Audrey Tautou, Bérénice Bejo and Mélanie Laurent you had an exceptional cast.
 How did you work with them on the set, especially since there are so many emotional and intense scenes?
 How did you prepare for a scene or do your rehearsals?

 The movie deals primarily with short situations to show that time passes by, so there are no real scenes like you can find in most other movies.
-This certainly makes it more difficult for the actors and I told them so, because they have never done this kind of movie before—neither have I—so we had to discover everything together.
-Before I would say, ‘Action!’ and the camera started rolling, I often spoke to them about what kind of humanity they could bring whenever we will see their faces on the screen.
+This certainly makes it more difficult for the actors and I told them so because they have never done this kind of movie before—neither have I—so we had to discover everything together.
+Before I would say, ‘Action!’ and the camera started rolling, I often spoke to them about what kind of humanity they could bring whenever we see their faces on the screen.
 I have cast them because their humanity fits the humanity of the characters they play, so they could be reassured of themselves.
 When they appeared in front of the camera, and suppose they only had two words to say, I told them, ‘Make it tasteful.
-Two words, that’s not much, but be aware that they are very precious, so say them in a way that you also know how very precious they really are.’
+Two words, that’s not much, but be aware that they are very precious, so say them in a way that you also know how very precious they are.’
 Then this very short piece of dialogue will be received by the audience accordingly.
 Make it tasteful, like food, you know.
 I didn’t plan anything before we started shooting, I told them that we would discover everything as soon as we were on the set.
-So each day, when we arrived on the set and saw what it looked like, the colors, where is the table or the door, I’d tell them what we were going to do, I’d suggest a number of things, they came up with ideas of their own, and together we worked out the details.
+So each day, when we arrived on the set and saw what it looked like, the colors, where is the table or the door, I’d tell them what we were going to do, I’d suggest several things, they came up with ideas of their own, and together we worked out the details.
 We didn’t rehearse.
-I worked instinctively: if we put two and two together, it will result into something wonderful.
+I worked instinctively: if we put two and two together, it will result in something wonderful.
 But I can tell you, it was scary, every day (laughs).

 I think it’s a part of what I call the ‘expressivity’ of a picture.
 If something is not exactly there, it’s not as expressive as I want it to be.
 My wife [Tran Nu Yên-Khê], who’s also an actress—we always work together—did the art direction of this movie [and the narration].
 Just like in our previous movies, if she was not acting or in a scene, she was with me watching the monitor on the set all the time, and if I felt something was not really what it had to be, I just put my finger on the screen to indicate where something was not exactly right.
-She always knows immediately what I mean, and then she takes care of it and fixes it.
+She always knows what I mean, and then she takes care of it and fixes it.
 That’s also how we worked on the set of “Eternity.”
 She handled the whole visual aspect of the movie, coordinating the make-up, hair, costumes, set design, production design, even the color on the wall—everything.
-She always does it marvellously.
-For example, for each scene she decided what the hairdo of the actresses had to be like.
+She always does it marvelously.
+For example, for each scene, she decided what the hairdo of the actresses had to be like.

 Would you be able to describe your way of filmmaking or your way of storytelling?